 The prison guards carried rifles with bayonets attached.
 The guards seemed to be everywhere.
 They were outside the prison, walked the grounds, and walked through the hospital wards.
 When they did, the POWs were expected to stand up and bow to the guards or be beaten.
 This was a completely different experience than Baguio where – except for the one area that they were forbidden to enter – the POWs were allowed to walk where they wanted without Japanese interference.
 They also had never had a “bango” but now they did it daily until their first morning in the prison.
 The Japanese expected all the POWs to line up.
 This included the sick.
 The senior officer checked the POWs then they stood until every POW in the prison – from every building – was counted and a comparison was made of the count to the books with the recorded number of POWs being held.
 Sometimes it took as many as three counts before the numbers matched.

-Most of the POWs from the Bataan hospitals remained at Bilibid until May 30th when they were moved to Cabanatuan.
-By train, they were taken to the barrio of Cabanatuan.
-From the barrio, they marched passed Cabanatuan #1 which had not opened and would house most of the POWs who had done the march.
-They marched to Cabanatuan #2, and those men who fell were not killed but beaten until they got up.
+On May 30th, the POWs were marched to the train station in Manila, boarded a train of steel boxcars with 75 to 100 men put into each boxcar.
+Only the extremely ill remained at Bilibid.
+They rode the train to the barrio of Cabanatuan.
+From the train station, they marched about 1¼ miles to a schoolyard and spent the night there.
+From the barrio, they marched passed Cabanatuan 1 which had just opened and would house most of the POWs who had taken part in the march.
+They marched to Cabanatuan 2, and those men who fell were not killed but beaten until they got up.
 It was stated that if they did not get up, they were put on a truck and driven to the camp.
-When they arrived there was no water supply, so men dug holes in the ground and sucked on the moist soil.
+Men stated, that suddenly a number of men fell to the ground so they could ride to the camp.
+When they arrived in the camp there was no water supply, so men dug holes in the ground and sucked on the moist soil.
 That night it rained which probably saved many lives.

 In May, his parents received a message from the War Department.